 - Harbour Works Licence issued by Orkney Islands Council (OIC).

 A developer wishing to deploy a device at the test site must provide an outline of the proposed project.
-This document must also identify any potential device-specific environmental or navigational risks, as well as any proposed mitigation measures.
-This information will be submitted alongside EMECs application to update their generic Marine Licence, a process which must be carried out for every new development at the site.
-MS-LOT typically requires 6-8 weeks from receipt of application to issue a licence amendment.
+Developers are also requested to provide a Project-specific Environmental Monitoring Programme or Project-specific Navigational Risk Assessment (addendum to site-wide NRA).
+These documents must also identify any potential device-specific environmental or navigational risks, as well as any proposed mitigation measures or risk controls.
 EMEC is also required to give OIC at least 21 days’ notice of each new developer wishing to install at its scale sites.